Rostom of Kartli: In campaign against Georgia

 A son of Daud Khan, a Georgian prince and convert to Islam, by a concubine, he was born in the Iranian royal capital of Isfahan as Khosro Mirza, and was brought up Muslim by eunuchs alongside young slave recruits.
 An intelligent and resolute in his decisions, he soon attracted the attention of Shah Abbas I of Safavid who appointed him, in 1618, a darugha (prefect) of Isfahan.
-From 1625 to 1626, he took part in suppression of the Georgian opposition: he commanded a right flank at the victorious Battle of Marabda and saved part of the Persian troops from a complete disaster at the Battle of Ksani.
-In 1626, Khosro Mirza was recalled from Georgia and appointed the commander of the Shah's élite gholam corps (qollar-aghasi) three years later.
-In 1629, Abbas, lying on a deathbed, urged him to protect a grandson and heir Sam Mirza, the future Shah Safi, whom Khosro served faithfully.
+From 1625 to 1626, he took part in suppression of the Georgian opposition: he commanded the Shah's right flank at the victorious Battle of Marabda and saved part of the Persian troops from a complete disaster at the Battle of Ksani.
+In 1626, Khosro Mirza was recalled from Georgia and appointed the commander of the Shah's elite gholam corps (qollar-aghasi) three years later.
+In 1629, Abbas, lying on his deathbed, urged him to protect his grandson and heir Sam Mirza, the future Shah Safi, whom Khosro served faithfully.
 In 1630, he led a Persian army which defeated the Ottoman forces and captured Baghdad.
-In the early 1630s, he took part in sidelining and destruction of the Undiladze family, also of Georgian origin, who had dominated the Safavid court for years.
-Afterwards, he was sent to suppress the opposition of Georgians who had managed to unite the eastern regions of Kartli and Kakheti under Teimuraz I for a brief period of 1630–1633.
+In the early 1630s, he took part in the sidelining and destruction of the Undiladze family, also of Georgian origin, who had dominated the Safavid court for years.
+Afterwards, he was sent to suppress the opposition of Georgians who had managed to unite the eastern regions of Kartli and Kakheti under Teimuraz I for a brief period (1630–1633).
 Teimuraz was joined by a surviving Undiladze, Daud Khan.
 For his loyalty, Shah Safi appointed him as the new vali of Kartli, and granted him the name of Rostam Khan (Rostom, როსტომი, in Georgian transliteration).
 Rostom then came to Georgia with a large Persian army commanded by his fellow Georgian Rustam Khan.
 He soon took control of Kartli and garrisoned all major fortresses with Persian forces, bringing them, however, under his tight control.
-His willingness to cooperate with his suzerain won for Kartli a larger degree of autonomy.
+His willingness to cooperate with his suzerain granted Kartli a larger degree of autonomy.
 A period of relative peace and prosperity ensued, with the cities and towns being revived, many deserted areas repopulated and commerce flourished.
 Although Muslim, Rostom helped to restore a major Georgian Orthodox cathedral of Living Pillar (Svetitskhoveli) at Mtskheta, and patronised Christian culture.
 However, Islam and Persian habits predominated at his court.
-He ruthlessly crushed an opposition of local nobles, putting to death the catholicos Eudemus I of Georgia, and invaded, in 1648, Kakheti, forcing Teimuraz to flee to Imereti (western Georgia).
+He ruthlessly crushed an opposition of local nobles, putting to death the catholicos Eudemus I of Georgia, and invaded Kakheti in 1648, forcing Teimuraz to flee to Imereti (western Georgia).